-Story, photography and videos by Ray Waddington.
+Story and photography by Ray Waddington.

 But what does that mean?